araobp/android-aed/README.md

 ## Android app "spectrogram"

-This app is for both train data collection and inference for acoustic event detection: [code](./android)
+This app is for both training CNN and running inference for acoustic event detection: [code](./android)

 I reused part of [this code](https://github.com/araobp/acoustic-features/tree/master/stm32/acoustic_feature_camera) that was written in C language by me for STM32 MCUs.